tyzbit/numerifides/README.md

 * USER/ACTOR/NODE: A participant in the Numerifides consensus protocol that independently verifies protocol rules are being followed.

-* PROOF OF WORK: A method of evaluating a resulting hash to be able to prove a specific amount of work was done to produce the hash.
+* PROOF OF WORK/PoW: A method of evaluating a resulting hash to be able to prove a specific amount of work was done to produce the hash.

+* PROOF OF HODLING/PoH: A locktime encumberance on spending the Bitcoin locked up by a Numerifides registration transaction.

 * HODL: A drunken misspelling of HOLD.